Long-term Care Planning

 Whether you are exploring the possibility of bringing caregivers into the home, visiting assisted living facilities, or looking at nursing homes, there are often last-minute planning techniques available to help maximize income, save the home, and shelter other assets.

 Clients facing long-term care needs usually find that Medicare will not pay for the type of care they need.
 Some clients in this situation have long-term care insurance to draw on when long-term care needs arise.
 But for those who don’t, many think that private pay is the only other option.
-Rarely is this true.
-Medicaid assistance and Veterans Benefits are often available when long-term care needs arise.
+But this is rarely true.
+Medicaid assistance and Veterans benefits are often available when long-term care needs arise.

-If you have been told, or just always believed, that you cannot qualify for Medicaid assistance, don’t give up so easily.
-Arkansas’s Medicaid regulations leave open many more planning opportunities and offer protection for more income and assets than you might think.
+If you have been told (or just have always believed) that you cannot qualify for Medicaid assistance, don’t give up so easily.
+Arkansas’s Medicaid regulations leave open many more planning opportunities, and offer protection for more income and assets, than you might think.

-If you are a veteran or widow of a veteran but have been told by someone, even possibly someone with the VA, that you do not qualify for Veterans Benefits even though you or your spouse have long-term care needs, it is still worth your time to explore the availability of Veterans Benefits further.
-In many cases, planning opportunities are available to help you qualify for Veterans Benefits.
+Someone, perhaps even from the VA, might have told you that you do not qualify for Veterans benefits even though you or your spouse have long-term care needs.
+But if you are a veteran or the surviving spouse of a deceased veteran, it is still worth your time to explore further the availability of those benefits.
+In many cases, planning opportunities exist to help you qualify for Veterans benefits.

 Recent Long-term Care Articles

 Ready to explore options?
 We are here for you.

 You don’t have to go another day without a plan.
 We can help develop a plan that fits your unique situation.